 In early 2023, Sydney will hold a human rights conference as part of Sydney World Pride.
 Come along to one of these two workshops on 16/17 February (date depends on timezone) and let us know how the event can reflect and respond to the interests and needs of people with intersex variations.

-IHRA has made a submission on the revised exposure draft religious discrimination bills, very kindly endorsed by IPSA.
+IHRA has made a submission to each of two inquiries on the Commonwealth government’s religious discrimination bills package.

 On 2 December, WPATH issued a call for public comment on draft chapters for the Standards of Care for the treatment of transgender and gender diverse people, seeking feedback by 16 December.
 It includes a chapter on intersex.
 This is our submission in response.